Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 Load balancing ensures that the application will be both highly available and responsive, in addition to restricting access to the frontend IP addresses of the virtual network.

+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and system metrics.